New Year, New You: 7 Everyday Winter Habits That Could Be Sabotaging Your Hair and Scalp Health

 New Year reset:

-Aim to spend time outdoors during daylight hours when possible.
-Vitamin D supplementation may be beneficial, but should always be considered with guidance from a healthcare professional.
+Spend time outdoors during daylight hours when possible.
+If needed, consider vitamin D supplements, but always seek guidance from a healthcare professional first.5.
+Friction from Winter Accessories

 Hats and scarves are winter essentials, but constant rubbing against hair shafts causes mechanical stress.
 Over time, this friction weakens the hair cuticle, leading to breakage, particularly around the hairline and crown.